bamidev/browser-window/docs/ISSUE-DIAGNOSIS.md

 This happends when you didn't follow the getting started guide properly.
 You need to built CEF with the `/MD` flag.

+### Other C++ Errors

+Sometimes, you may run into C++ compilation errors.
+Generally speaking, this should not happen for versions of _Browser Window_ that where published.
+However, _Browser Window_ still depends on one external C++ API, _CEF_.
+So, new versions of _CEF_ may break compatability with _Browser Window_.
+To fix this, simply look at the _latest version known to work_ specified in the [getting started guide](./GETTING-STARTED.md).

 ## Runtime Errors

+TODO